This article was originally published on November 11, 2024, and was updated as of October 13, 2025 to reflect timely credit information.

 Let’s dive into what sets FICO scores apart from the three credit bureau scores and how each can impact your financial journey.
 We’ll also explain how working with the certified credit counselors on the CredEvolv platform can help you improve your FICO score, giving you a stronger foundation for reaching your financial goals.

-What is a FICO Score?
+What is a FICO score and why do lenders use it?

-What are credit bureau scores?
+What are credit bureau scores and why they differ?

 It’s normal to wonder why you have so many different credit scores.
 There are two main reasons for this: